eventide-project/useful-objects/README.md

 ## Optional Dependencies and Default Null Object Substitutes

-By default, the `some_dependency` will be assigned a _strong_ null object that is constructed to conform to the `SomeDependency` interface.
+By default, the `some_dependency` will be assigned a _strict_ null object that is constructed to conform to the `SomeDependency` interface.

 A direct invocation of the initializer will not leave the `some_dependency` attribute uninitialized as `nil`.